-The field exploration to determine the engineering characteristics of the subsurface materials included a reconnaissance of the project site, drilling / excavating the boring & test pits, performing Standard Penetration Tests, and obtaining Split Barrel samples and bulk samples.
+The field exploration to determine the engineering characteristics of the subsurface materials included a reconnaissance of the project site, drilling the borings, performing Standard Penetration Tests, and obtaining Split Barrel samples.

-Nine borings & test pits were drilled / excavated at the approximate locations shown on the Sample Location Plan, Plate 1, included in the Illustration section of this report.
-These borings & tests pits were drilled / excavated to depths of 3 to 12 feet below the presently existing ground surface.
-Boring & test pit locations were selected by the project geotechnical engineer and established in the field by the drilling crew using normal taping procedures.
-Test pits were excavated to recover samples from different depths.
+Eighteen soil test borings were drilled at the approximate locations shown on the Boring Location Plan, Plate 1, included in the Illustration section of this report.
+These borings were drilled to depths of 6 to 15 feet below the presently existing ground surface.
+Boring locations were selected by the project geotechnical engineer and established in the field by the drilling crew using normal taping procedures.

-Drilling / Excavating and Sampling
+Drilling and Sampling

 The soil borings were performed with a drilling rig equipped with a rotary head.
-Conventional solid stem augers were used to advance the holes and samples of the subsurface materials were obtained using a Split Barrel sampler.
-The test pits were performed with a mini-excavator.
-Grab samples of the subsurface materials were obtained from the test pits.
-The samples were identified according to boring / test pit number and depth, encased in polyethylene plastic wrapping to protect against moisture loss, and transported to our laboratory in special containers.
+Conventional solid stem augers were used to advance the hole and samples of the subsurface materials were obtained using a Split Barrel sampler.
+The samples were identified according to boring number and depth, encased in polyethylene plastic wrapping to protect against moisture loss, and transported to our laboratory in special containers.